LLNL/Silo/docs/utility.md

   `strList` | A semi-colon separated, single string.
 Note that this string is modified by the call.
 If the caller doesn't want this, it will have to make a copy before calling.
   `n` | The expected number of individual strings in `strList`.
 Pass -1 here if you have no aprior knowledge of this number.
 Knowing the number saves an additional pass over `strList`.
   `handleSlashSwap` | a boolean to indicate if slash characters should be swapped as per differences in windows/linux file systems.
-  `This is specific to Silo’s internal handling of strings used in multi-block objects.
+  `This is specific to Silo's internal handling of strings used in multi-block objects.
 So, you should pass zero (0) here.` | skipFirstSemicolon
   `a boolean to indicate if the first semicolon in the string should be skipped.` | This is specific to Silo's internal usage for legacy compatibility.
 You should pass zero (0) here.

 * **Description:**